-In December 2009 the then Chancellor, Alistair Darling, announced a new bank payroll tax: “a special one-off levy of 50 per cent. on any individual discretionary bonus above £25,000” to “be paid by the bank, not the bank employee.”
+In December 2009 the then Chancellor, Alistair Darling, announced a new bank payroll tax: “a special one-off levy of 50% on any individual discretionary bonus above £25,000” to “be paid by the bank, not the bank employee.”
 Mr Darling anticipated that the levy would apply from the date of his statement to the end of the tax year – 5 April 2010 – and raise “just over £500m”.
-In the March 2010 Budget the Labour Government confirmed that the payroll tax would not be extended, though its yield proved far higher than initially forecast: £3.5 billion in gross terms.
+In the March 2010 Budget the Labour Government confirmed that the payroll tax would not be extended, though its yield proved far higher than initially forecast: £3.4 billion.

 Over the 2010-15 Parliament the Coalition Government amended the rates of the levy several times, with a view to maintaining the yield that it had initially anticipated.